How Does LendingTree Get Paid?

 Is the Apple Credit Card right for you?

-The Apple Credit Card is a good card for those who are highly integrated into the Apple ecosystem — you’ll earn a high rate of cash back on your tech purchases, which is a rare category for cash back cards.
+The Apple Credit Card is a good card for avid Apple fans — you’ll earn a high rate of cash back on your tech purchases, which is a rare category for cash back cards.
 You’ll also get the convenience of paying with your phone through Apple Pay, which most businesses accept, and earning bonus cash back on your purchases.
 Plus, being able to see all of your data with a few taps of your screen is a nice feature.

-The information related to the Apple Credit Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Apple Credit Card and Wells Fargo Active Cash® Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+Terms apply.